lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 would the DNL story 'hold up'?

     *We thank the reviewer for these comments.
-We agree that ideally the results of all the pools would have been included together, but given the number of fatty acids, the longitudinal visits, the depth and volume of the analyses, and the complex biology involved, it simply wasn't possible to contain everything in a single journal paper.
+We agree that ideally the results of all the fatty acid fractions would have been included together, but given the number of fatty acids, the longitudinal visits, the depth and volume of the analyses, and the complex biology involved, it simply wasn't possible to contain everything in a single journal paper given word count and table/figure limitations.
 We have included a brief discussion of the results from the other fractions in the Discussion section.
 The complete and integrated discussion and presentation of the results is found in the first author's (LWJ) PhD thesis (http://hdl.handle.net/1807/80893).
 As to a combined analysis,